TomeMD/stress-system/README.md

                                 y = years
   --load-type <type>     Type of load to stress the CPU (double, float, bitops, ...)
-[Default: all] -c, --cores-list []    Comma-separated list of cores on which you want to run the tests [Default: all] -h, --help             Show this help and exit
+[Default: all] -c, --cores-list []    Comma-separated list of cores on which you want to run the tests [Default: all] -o, --output <dir>     Directory to store log files.
+It must be an existing directory.
+  -h, --help             Show this help and exit

 Example of use: